-President Joe Biden’s $2 trillion American Jobs Plan echoes many of the themes that have defined the urban resilience movement in the past decade.
+President Joe Biden’s Infrastructure Investment and Jobs Act echoes many of the themes that have defined the urban resilience movement in the past decade.
 As reported in the New York Times, a combination of spending and tax credits would be used to: build roads, bridges, and airports resilient to extreme weather events; update the electric grid and encourage electric vehicle manufacturing; and launch a Clean Energy Standard mandating a percentage of electricity in the US be generated by zero-carbon sources, such as wind and solar power and possibly nuclear power.

 While engaging local governments to coordinate across jurisdictional lines requires federal funding, money alone cannot solve the climate crisis that is mounting by the day.
 A series of reports accessible from the EPA’s website outline what resilience and recovery approaches might look like if advanced by coordinated teams at the local level.